What is the Beagle Freedom Project?

 What kinds of animals does BFP rescue?

 All kinds from big and small!
-Beagles rescued from laboratory experiments make up the majority of the animals rescued, as BFP and its predecessor Beagle Freedom Project, is the global leader in the rescue of animals from research.
+Beagles rescued from laboratory experiments make up the majority of the animals rescued as BFP is the global leader in the rescue of animals from research.

 BFP has taken in scores of dogs from the Chinese meat trade, special cases of depraved abuse in countries like Iran and Lebanon,

 and as well as senior dogs and cats languishing in the US shelter system.

 Where do these animals come from and how do the rescues work?

 Through investigations, global rescue partnerships, liaisons in law enforcement, and professional contacts in the animal testing industry BFP is able to identify survivors for rescue and rehabilitation.

 If you work in a laboratory or any other condition where animals are cruelly caged, please do not hesitate to contact our anonymous whistleblower line.
 We want to help!

 Is ARME (Animal, Rescue, Media, and Education) the same organization as Beagle Freedom Project?